-But micromanagement has many negative effects, and it can actually decrease productivity overall.
+But micromanagement has many adverse effects, and it can decrease productivity overall.
 This guide will cover what micromanagement is, how to spot it, and why it's harming your team and your company, plus some suggestions for improvements that can help everyone perform at their best.

-What is Micromanagement in the Workplace?
+What is micromanagement in the workplace?

-Sometimes it also comes from a place of deep insecurities, where the manager doesn't feel they deserve their position and so they think the same about the people they supervise.
-They may worry that the performance of the team reflects badly on them, and so they try to control every element of each task an employee performs.
+Sometimes it also comes from deep insecurities, where the manager doesn't feel they deserve their position, so they think the same about the people they supervise.
+They may worry that the team's performance reflects poorly on them, so they try to control every element of each task an employee performs.

 - They constantly check where their employees are, seeing if they're at their desks or online, and may even monitor bathroom breaks.

-- They ask for excessively frequent updates on even small tasks, and check and double-check on deadlines.
+- They ask for excessively frequent updates on even small tasks and check and double-check on deadlines.